 Loading bio data

-Dian Fossey (1011) is named for the groundbreaking female conservationist and primatologist who took a hard stance against poaching and devoted her life to protecting primates in Rwanda.
-Dian Fossey (1011) is a more dominant bird, usually being one of the first birds to eat.
-She also has demonstrated an ability to stand her ground.
-During one observation, a condor named Mike's Bird (566) nipped at Dian Fossey (1011) through the pen, she promptly retaliated by kicking at him causing him to back off.
+Dian (1011) is named for the groundbreaking female conservationist and primatologist, Dian Fossey, who took a hard stance against poaching and devoted her life to protecting primates in Rwanda.
+Dian (1011) was a more dominant bird in her cohort, usually being one of the first birds to eat.
+She also demonstrated an ability to stand her ground.
+During one observation, when Mike's Bird (566) nipped at Dian (1011) through the pen, she promptly retaliated by kicking at him causing him to back off.